freifunk-kiel/site-ffki/README.md

 Firmware Site Config for Freifunk Kiel
 --------------------------------------

-The Freifunk next firmware is based on gluon branch master.
+The Freifunk next firmware is based on gluon branch `master`.

+The autoupdater branch is set to `next`.